Laboratory Training 1

 If errors are highlighted in the generated code, we correct them as described above.

 Now we can add the necessary testing.
-The code of the file CensusCheckerTest.java
+The code of the file CensusCheckerTest.java will be as follows:

 package ua.inf.iwanoff.java.advanced.first;import ua.inf.iwanoff.java.third.Census;import static org.junit.jupiter.api.Assertions.*;import org.junit.jupiter.api.Test;class CensusCheckerTest { @Testvoid containsWord() { Census census =new Census(); census.setComments("The first census in independent Ukraine"); assertTrue(CensusChecker.containsWord(census, "Ukraine")); assertTrue(CensusChecker.containsWord(census, "FIRST")); assertFalse(CensusChecker.containsWord(census, "rain")); assertFalse(CensusChecker.containsWord(census, "censuses")); } }